Outis09/Outis09/README.md

 # Hi there, I'm [Samuel Ayer](www.linkedin.com/in/samuel-tetteh-ayer-3a278b221)

-I'm a data analyst skilled in cleaning and analyzing big data to derive actionable insights.
+I'm a data and business intelligence analyst skilled in cleaning and analyzing big data to derive actionable insights.
 Presently, I am taking the Udacity Data Analyst Nanodegree.
 I intend to use the skills I am acquiring to help businesses and organizations make better use of their data.
 I am also passionate about machine learning and after I have gained some experience in data and business intelligence analysis I intend to take the next step by applying machine learning models to the data.

-- 💞️ I’m looking for internships and entry level opportunities
+- :bell: I’m looking for internships and entry level opportunities
 - 📫 Reach me via e-mail at ayersamuel07@gmail.com and on [Twitter](https://twitter.com/samuelayer07)

 -----------------------------